Leading for Change

 Thank you for committing to this important work that is centered in our institutional mission and core values and furthers progress on our strategic plan.

-This year is about putting the robust policy audit guide and rubric to action.
+This year is about continuing to put the robust policy audit guide and rubric to action.
 It is a university priority for all administrative offices to conduct policy audits using a DEI lens.
-To assist in this process, Fitchburg State has committed funding to hire consultants to support departments through the audit.
-If you are interested in accessing the funding, please contact Hank Parkinson for more information.

 (Pam McCafferty)